-2.3.3.11 TSB will post a convening letter for rapporteur group meetings (using a TSB-defined template), normally at least two months prior to the meeting, on the study group webpage, as provided by the study group.
-Visa support should be provided by the meeting host.
+2.3.3.11 If an insufficient number of input documents has been submitted, the rapporteur group meeting should not be held.
+The decision whether to cancel a rapporteur group meeting shall be taken by the rapporteur, in agreement with the study group management team, and shall be reflected in a revision to the initial convening letter.

-2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting.
+2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting (see also clause 2.3.3.6 f).
 See clause 3.3 for submission and processing of TDs, and in particular clause 3.3.3.

-This report should include the date, venue and chairman, an attendance list with affiliations, the agenda of the meeting, a summary of technical inputs, a summary of results and the liaison statements sent to other organizations.
+This report should include the date, venue and chair, an attendance list with affiliations, the agenda of the meeting, a summary of technical inputs, a summary of conclusions and the liaison statements sent to other organizations.

 Rapporteurs will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
 The fact that the question was asked shall be recorded in the meeting report, along with any affirmative responses.

+Rapporteurs or one of the associate rapporteurs should participate in the study group and working party meetings to present their report.

-2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings.
+2.3.3.13 Rapporteur group meetings, as such, should not be held during working party or study group meetings (they are rather called meetings of a Question).
 However, rapporteurs may be called upon to chair those portions of working party or study group meetings that deal with their particular area of expertise.
-In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.
+In these cases, rapporteurs must recognize that the rules of the working party and study group meetings then apply, and the more relaxed rules described above, particularly those that relate to document approvals and submission deadlines, would not apply.

 2.3.3.14 The parent working party (or study group) must define clear terms of reference for each rapporteur.
 The general direction to be followed in the study should be discussed, reviewed as necessary and agreed periodically by the parent group.

 2.3.3.15 When meetings are arranged to be held outside ITU premises, participants should not be charged for meeting facilities, unless agreed in advance by the study group.
 Meeting charges should be an exceptional case and only done if, for example, the study group is of the opinion that a meeting charge is necessary for the work to proceed properly.
 However, no participant should be excluded from participation if he or she is unwilling to pay the charge.
 Additional services offered by the host shall be voluntary, and there shall be no obligation on any of the participants resulting from these additional services.
+(See also 2.2.2 of [WTSA Res.
+1].)

 3 Submission and processing of contributions